128technology/docs/docs/intro_basic_conductor_config.md

 2. Select Configuration.
 3. Select Tenants, and create the tenant _dallas.corp_.
 4. Return to the top level.
+5. At the top of the screen, select VALIDATE and then COMMIT.

 For more information about Tenancy, please see [Tenancy Design](bcp_tenants.mdx).
+For more information about configuring and deploying conductors, please see [conductor Deployment](bcp_conductor_deployment.md).